HactarCE/NDCell/docs/custom-rules/spec/types.rst

   A cell state, represented using an 8-bit unsigned integer.
 This means the minimum value is ``0`` and the maximum value is ``255``, so an automaton cannot have more than 256 states. :data:`Cell` values are always within the range of valid cell states in a cellular automaton.
 For example, an automaton with 10 states has a maximum cell state ID of ``9``.

   :data:`Cell` is a subtype of :data:`CellSet`.
-When used in place of a :data:`CellSet`, a :data:`Cell` represents a set containing only the one cell state.
+When used in place of a :data:`CellSet`, a :data:`Cell` coerces to a set containing only the one cell state.
+See :ref:`subtype-coercion` for more about subtyping.

   A :data:`Cell` literal consists of the ``#`` operator followed by the cell state ID.
 Examples: